Marijuana is a drug derived from the plant Cannabis sativa. It’s used for recreational and medicinal purposes.

 According to the American Congress of Obstetricians and Gynecologists (ACOG), 2 to 5 percent of women use marijuana during pregnancy.
 This number goes up for certain groups of women.
 For example, young, urban, and socioeconomically disadvantaged women report higher rates of use that reach up to 28 percent.

-Doctors have linked marijuana use during pregnancy with increased risk for pregnancy complications.
+Doctors have linked marijuana use during pregnancy with increased risk for complications.
 These may include:

 - low birth weight